CuriosityBuiltTheCat/curiositybuiltthecat.github.io/_posts/2019-04-24-minifrc-alfredo-nou-v1-7-tutorial.md

 ![]({{site.baseurl}}/images/image0.jpg)

 ## 5V regulators
-There are two kinds of 5V regulators on NoUs, DPARK and TO-220.
-The board was designed for TO-220 but our bulk order didn't arrive in time so most boards use a less powerful regulator, the DPARK.
-On DPARK NoU's motors should function no different than boards with the TO-220, but **we recommend using no more than a single 9g servo**.
+Every NoU has one of two diffrent packages of 5V regulator, DPAK and TO-220.
+The board was designed for TO-220 but our bulk order didn't arrive in time so most boards use a less powerful regulator, the DPAK.
+On DPAK NoU's motors should function no different than boards with the TO-220, but **we recommend using no more than a single 9g servo**.
 Under the right conditions you could use more but you do so at your own risk.
-Our shipment of 220-regulators should arrive later this week, once they do we will do three things to fix DPARK boards:
+Our shipment of 220-regulators should arrive later this week, once they do we will do three things to fix DPAK boards:
  - we can swap the regulator on you board out for a TO-220
  - you can trade in your whole DPARK board for a TO-220 board
  - we can give you a TO-220 regulator and you can swap the regulators yourself

 ![]({{site.baseurl}}/images/5v regs.png)
+(image should say DPAK, not DPARK)

 ## Getting started with the NoU
 You can use the Arduino IDE to upload code to the ESP32 by following these instructions.
 First you have to install the board files.
 In the arduino IDE navigate to File > Preferences and paste this link into the Additional Boards Manager URLs section: